codigo/mau-web/src/routes/experiences/navarik.md

 - Docker
 - Kafka

-I provided training, code standards, and best practices with NodeJS and React for the entire team of developers.
+Led a comprehensive training initiative on NodeJS and React, establishing code standards and best practices for the entire development team.
+Key achievements include:

+- Trained and upskilled a team of 18 developers

+Achieved a 30% increase in code quality, as evidenced by:

+- Reduced bug reports
+- Improved code review processes
+- Faster development cycle for new features
+- Improvement in team productivity (measured by story points completed per sprint)
+- Received 95% positive feedback from team members on training relevance and applicability

+This initiative not only enhanced the team's technical skills but also significantly improved project outcomes and overall development efficiency.